stratforge/react-code-challenge/README.md

 - Be creative of how different pieces of information can be shown in the right way
 > We are looking to understand how you can present large and complex data in a simple way

-## Tools 🧰
+## 🧰 Tools

 ### API
 All information on SpaceX is available as an Open API and you can find the documentation here [https://docs.spacexdata.com/](https://docs.spacexdata.com/)

-## Guidelines
+## 📜 Guidelines

 - Make sure your code is clean
-- Commit your code to your GitHub profile
+- Commit your code as a public repository on GitHub and share the link with us
-- Hosting your project on GitHub Pages is optional
 - Make sure the UI looks good - with respect to color theming, fonts, sizing and responsiveness
 - Keep use of other libraries to a minimum (only essentials).
 We prefer that you don't use any 3rd party css/component libraries
 - Keep your README.md detailed and explain on
     - Your choice of frameworks
     - Architecture
     - If short on time, you can explain how you can improve on the application

-    - Show-off your skills! 🔥
+Show-off your skills! 🔥